 The nuptials and reception took place in rural Millinocket on August 7.
 A state health inspector found that the 62 guests mingled, danced, and dined for hours.
 They had their temperatures checked, but few wore masks or practiced physical distancing.

-As of September 17, health authorities had identified more than 170 cases connected to that wedding.
+As of November 12, health authorities had identified at least 178 cases connected to that wedding.

-Eight people have now died.
-None of them attended the wedding.
+At least seven people have died and three others were hospitalized.
+None of those people attended the wedding.
 They apparently contracted the virus from someone who did.

 Contact tracers discovered that the virus traveled hundreds of miles away to the Maplecrest Rehab and Living Center in Madison as well as the York County Jail in Alfred.